Join the Newsletter to Keep Reading

 Although IFRIC chairperson and the vice-chair of the International Accounting Standards Board (“IASB”), Sue Lloyds had to a certain extent indicated IASB’s expectation that the IFRIC agenda decision should be applied in months after it is issued instead of years, in Malaysia, the agenda decision is only required to be applied to financial statements for the annual period beginning on or after 1 July 2020.
 This is based on the announcement made by the Malaysian Accounting Standards Board (“MASB”), the standard-setter which is responsible for the accounting standards in Malaysia on 20th March 2019.
-More details on IFRIC Agenda Decision are covered in IFRIC Agenda Decision: How does it affect you?
+More details on IFRIC Agenda Decision are available in IFRIC Agenda Decision: How does it affect you?

 About IFRIC Agenda Decision: Over time transfer of constructed good